Pediatric fertility preservation

 The risks vary based on the method of fertility preservation.
 If your child undergoes a procedure, there is a small risk of bleeding, infection and pain/discomfort after the procedure.

 Medications have their own risks.
 Your provider team will review the risks and benefits of every medication before giving it to your child.
+Our team is highly trained in keeping any risks to an absolute minimum.

-What to expect with Pediatric Fertility Preservation
+What to expect with pediatric fertility preservation

 The process for fertility preservation varies depending on the method you choose.
 Here’s what you can expect before, during and after fertility preservation.

-What to expect before Pediatric Fertility Preservation
+What to expect before pediatric fertility preservation

 Your child’s oncologist will help you understand the potential risk of infertility from their proposed treatment.
 We’ll explain if fertility preservation is appropriate for your child, which options are available to them and the risks and benefits.